OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 http://localhost:8080/app
 ```

-`localhost` is correct when testing from the Docker host.
-The Inkplate firmware
+`localhost` is correct when testing from the container host.
+The Inkplate
-must use the host's LAN hostname or IP address in `calendar.url`.
+firmware must use the host's LAN hostname or IP address in `calendar.url`.

 Set each enabled MQTT broker to an address reachable from inside the container.
-On
-Docker Desktop, `host.docker.internal` usually points to the host.
-On Linux, you
+The installer defaults to `host.docker.internal` for Docker and
-may prefer to run the MQTT broker as another Compose service or use the host's
+`host.containers.internal` for Podman.
+On Linux, you may prefer to run the MQTT
-LAN IP.
+broker as another Compose service or use the host's LAN IP.

 There is a sample crontab called [docker-errorlog](docker-errorlog) that can be
 used to check the Docker logs for ERROR messages.
 By default that runs every